 However, the downside is that it is impossible for a high school student under 18, and tough for a college student without a job, to get a card.
 New cardholders also tend to have lower credit limits that might not offer enough spending power in an emergency far from home.

-If your child wants to carry her own card, consider also making her an authorized user on one of your cards with a higher credit limit as well with the caveat that it only be used as a secondary card in a pinch.
+If your child wants to carry her own card, consider also making her an authorized user on one of your cards with a higher credit limit as well with the caveat that she use the secondary card only in a pinch.

 Option No. 3: Your kid uses a prepaid travel or debit card